17.12.2025

 • minor children.

-Documents Required for a Residence Permit Based on Property Ownership
+Documents Required for Residence

-• proof of registered address in Montenegro (“white card”);
+• proof of registered address (“white card”);

 • bank statement or proof of income;

-• title deed (property ownership certificate);
+• title deed (proof of ownership);

-How Long the Process Takes
+How Long the Procedure Takes

 Other news